 Here is how we picked the team: We only considered the players' college careers.
 Their achievements in professional baseball did not come into play.
 There was also consideration given to their positional fits and how well they fit into a batting order that could provide a combination of a high batting averages, speed and power.

-That says something.
+With all the big names that have come through Starkville, that says something.
 Now let's get to those that did make the cut.

 Shortstop: Adam Frazier (2011-13)

 Frazier didn’t rack up a ton of all-time great numbers during his time with the Diamond Dawgs, but he certainly took home the accolades.
 The second baseman-turned-shortstop led Mississippi State with a .371 batting average in 2012, earning MVP honors of the SEC tournament that same year.
 The following season, he set the program single-season mark with 107 hits in a campaign that earned him a semifinalist nod for the Brooks Wallace Award, annually going to the best shortstop in the land.

 Bruce Castoria was a beast at the plate, and if we named a DH to these lineups, he would get the nod.
 His 29 home runs in 1981 — four of which were grand slams — are tied with Palmeiro for the single-season best and his 98 RBI that same year are still the best in program history.
 Even Richard Lee, who played first and third for the Diamond Dawgs, deserves a shout-out, with huge junior and senior campaigns, hitting .364 with 38 home runs, 167 RBI, 138 runs over those two seasons and finishing atop Mississippi State’s all-time RBI list.